 WATKINS STUDENT HEALTH CENTER

-- As a student at the Applied English Center, you will be eligible for the full services offered by the Watkins Student Health Center at KU.
+- As a student with ISP, you will be eligible for the full services offered by the Watkins Student Health Center at KU.
 You must have your KUID with you to receive medical treatment.

 - There is a charge for many services, including medications, x-rays and minor surgery.
 You or your health insurance company must pay these charges.